Dry Pigments or Liquid Concrete Colours?

 Great Suggestions for Obtaining the Best Results for Coloured Through Concrete

 Consider everything in terms of the kind of effects you wish for the contractor to obtain; instead of having them use a specific product.
 Every one of these colour through concrete methods can create significantly different outcomes.
 The homeowner needs to decide what kind of appearance they want.
 Like natural hues against vibrant primary colours as well as evenness against a kind of marbling or antiquing effects.
-This is followed by working with the decorative concreter and installer to ascertain the most appropriate colour through concrete or products used in conjunction for the design specifications of the homeowner.
+This is followed by working with the decorative concreter and installer to ascertain the most appropriate colour through concrete or products used in conjunction with the design specifications of the homeowner.

 Being consistent is very crucial.
 Especially for new coloured thru concrete pigments, it’s essential for each batch of concrete mixed and poured for the job to be consistent, this includes cement brand or name and kind, the aggregates used and fine sand as well as the water-cement quantities.
 If the batches of concrete used are different on the same project, these may allow the stain or dye to be absorbed differently, which can lead significant colour differences.
 Not being consistent in terms of finishing procedures, proper timing, and the right curing and sealing techniques may also lead to slight colour differences.